 * Spain, Italy hit roughly 40 pct of annual funding target

-* Supply pressures lifts Spanish, Italian yields off recent lows
+* Supply pressures lift Spanish, Italian yields off recent lows

-* Fitch to revise Spain, Italy ratings on Friday (Updates with auction results, fresh comments)
+* Fitch to revise Spain, Italy ratings on Friday (Updates prices, adds fresh comments)

-LONDON, April 24 (Reuters) - Spanish and Italian bond yields edged up from their lowest levels in more than eight years on Thursday as chunky debt sales helped the two countries complete about 40 percent of their funding programmes for this year.
+LONDON, April 24 (Reuters) - Spanish and Italian bond yields edged up from their lowest levels in more than eight years on Thursday as chunky debt sales helped the two countries meet about 40 percent of their funding targets for this year.

 Rising yields are common on days when debt sales are scheduled as investors make room in their books for the new paper, but analysts said the smooth completion of the auctions suggested the pullback was unlikely to be sustained.

-The high returns offered by their recovering economies and expectations of further European Central Bank monetary policy easing are prompting investors to add Spanish and Italian debt to their portfolios.
+The high returns offered by their recovering economies and prospects of further European Central Bank monetary policy easing are prompting investors to buy more Spanish and Italian debt.